Robert H. Rice: Navy Cross citations

-The President of the United States of America takes pleasure in presenting a Gold Star in lieu of a Second Award of the Navy Cross to Lieutenant Commander Robert Henry Rice (NSN: 0-61242), United States Navy, for extraordinary heroism in the line of his profession as Commanding Officer of the U.S.S.
-DRUM (SS-228), on the THIRD War Patrol of that submarine during the period 23 September 1942 to 8 November 1942, in enemy controlled waters of the Pacific War Area.
-Lieutenant Commander Rice distinguished himself by extraordinary heroism in connection with military operations against armed enemy forces and by his skill, courage and determination succeeded in sinking 19,539 tons and inflicting damage upon one freighter of 6,700 tons.
-Despite the activity of numerous patrol craft engaged in anti-submarine measures in his area, he maneuvered his ship in such an expert manner that he brought it through without damage and his crew home without loss or injury.
+The President of the United States of America presented a Gold Star in lieu of a Second Award of the Navy Cross to Lieutenant Commander Robert Henry Rice (NSN: 0-61242), United States Navy, for extraordinary heroism in the line of his profession as Commanding Officer of the U.S.S.
+DRUM (SS-228), on the third War Patrol of that submarine during the period 23 September 1942 to 8 November 1942, in enemy controlled waters of the Pacific War Area.
+Lieutenant Commander Rice distinguished himself in his military operations against armed enemy forces and succeeded in sinking 19,539 tons and inflicting damage upon one freighter of 6,700 tons.
+Despite the activity of numerous patrol craft engaged in anti-submarine measures in his area, he maneuvered his ship in such a manner that he brought it through without damage and his crew home without loss or injury.
 His conduct throughout was an inspiration to his officers and men and in keeping with the highest traditions of the United States Naval Service.